-Holders of our ordinary shares will have no general right under Cayman Islands law to inspect or obtain copies of our corporate records (except for the Articles) or a list of our shareholders.
+Holders of our ordinary shares will have no general right under Cayman Islands law to inspect or obtain copies of our corporate records (except for the Articles and our register of mortgages and charges) or a list of our shareholders.
 However, we will provide our shareholders with annual audited financial statements.
 See the section of this prospectus captioned "Where You Can Find Additional Information."